Ceterai/Ceterai.github.io/MyEnternia/Wiki/ASecretNote/README.md

 ## Ingame

+Radiomessages on pickup:

+- You've found an alta datamass.
+These tiny portable databases tend to contain important encrypted info used by alta crafting stations to unlock various blueprints.
+These can either be crafted or found in random alta pods on alterash planets.

 ### Contents

 Tia thinks that the two of us can handle this, but I'm not as optimistic.
 Now, that Mira is...

 I told Tia that I'll make sure all 'doorways' no longer have an energy source.
 Obviously, I can't just pretend like I did that, I'll have to remove them for real.
 But.
 Something tells me we'll need someone else's help.
 I'll make sure to send an SOS signal to everywhere I can reach without her noticing.

 ...Please.
 If you're reading this.
 The energy sources used by 'doorways' are the same sources still installed in the generators on Crimsash satellites.